Updated 4/7/25

 Out of all the brownies I’ve ever eaten, these cookie dough brownies are one of the tastiest treats to pass my lips.
-I’m not even kidding!!
-These divinely inspired little gems are quite literally one of the BEST things I have ever eaten in my life… you have just GOT to try them!
+Our brownies bring you three layers of deliciousness.
+These divinely inspired little gems are quite literally one of the BEST things I have ever eaten in my life… You have to try them!

 All those delicious brownie flavor memories culminate right here at the intersection of chocolate perfection and delight.
 These little babies are gorgeous on a tray between scrumptious cosmic brownies and peanut butter brownies.
 They’re like that perfect fudge brownie recipe on cookie dough steroids.